Menu Icon

 How many eggs are retrieved for egg freezing?

-During retrieval, doctors will remove as many eggs as possible in order to increase the chances of a successful pregnancy and live birth in the future.vii In one recent study with 231 patients, there was an average of 10 mature eggs obtained per retrieval with a 68.8 percent oocyte fertilization rate amongst those oocytes which were thawed and used for IVF.viii There is limited data as to the optimal number of eggs that should be obtained; accordingly, the most recent ASRM guidelines do not specify a target number of eggs that should be retrieved.ix The eggs are inspected by the embryologist to determine if they are mature, as in most cases only mature eggs have the potential to be fertilized in the future.
+During egg retrieval, doctors remove as many mature eggs as possible to increase the chances of a successful pregnancy and live birth in the future.x The eggs are inspected by the embryologist to determine if they are mature, because in most cases only mature eggs have the potential to be fertilized in the future.

 Liquid nitrogen tank for cryopreservation